tgstation/TerraGov-Marine-Corps/.github/CONTRIBUTING.md

 ## Content that requires prior approval

-The following content requires prior approval from Maintainers, Head Coders or Project Leads before making a pr:
+The following content requires prior approval from Maintainers, Head Coders or Project Leads before making a Pull Request:
 * Changes to Rank names, rank times or job ranks

 ## A word on Git